TU-Wien-dataLAB/Grader-Service/docs/source/installation.rst

 .. code-block::

-   pip install ./convert
+   pip install ./grader_convert
-   pip install ./grading_labextension
+   pip install ./grader_labextension
    pip install ./grader_service

 Then, navigate to the ``grading_labextension``\ -directory and follow the instructions in the README file

+.. installation-end